 autocomplete="postal-code" benefits everyone completing a form that requests personal data.
 Autocomplete can save time, eliminate typing or spelling errors, and make it easier to complete for anyone with cognitive or mobility impairments.
 In Exploring WCAG 2.1 — 1.3.5 Identify Input Purpose, Gibson’s video clearly demonstrates how form fields with autocomplete contrast those without.
 Lastly, using appropriate autocomplete attributes is a requirement for Level AA compliance with WCAG2.1.

-Update May 10th, 2019: With iOS 12.2 Apple appears to have introduced a bug where the numeric keyboards … no longer invoke the true “numeric” keyboard with the enlarged number keys (beyond the “tel” keyboard).Touch Keyboard Types ‘Cheat Sheet’ by Baymard Institute
+May 10th, 2019: With iOS 12.2 Apple appears to have introduced a bug where the numeric keyboards … no longer invoke the true “numeric” keyboard with the enlarged number keys (beyond the “tel” keyboard).Touch Keyboard Types ‘Cheat Sheet’ by Baymard Institute

-inputmode="numeric" iOS 12.2 iPhone users will see the keyboard with keys 1 through 0 across the top row, with special characters below.
+inputmode="numeric" iOS 12.2 iPhone users see the keyboard with keys 1 through 0 across the top row, with special characters below.

 Postcodes in Australia are all 4 digits, but we’re allowing at least 3 digits for anyone forgetting a leading zero from postcodes such as 0800—0899.
 Thus the